sealightclock/test_flutter_dummy_mvi/README.md

 - Dio / HTTP: for making HTTP requests

 ## UI/UX
 The UI should be intuitive.
-MyString can be modified by:
+'MyString' can be modified by:
 - the user input
 - the backend server
 - the local storage